-- Conduct a year of research at any academic or nonprofit institution in the United States or abroad (if your mentor is affiliated with a U.S. institution).
+- Conduct a year of research at any academic or nonprofit institution in the United States except government agencies.

 - Select your basic, translational or applied research project from a variety of research fields.
 Focus on research without the distraction of full-time coursework.

-- Attend Medical Research Fellows regional events and other enrichment activities.
+- Participate in Medical Fellows regional events and other enrichment activities.

 - Research allowance of $5,500 for research-related travel and some research costs